-Timeline: The next application intake period is from January 15 to February 16, 2021.
+Timeline: The next application intake period will open in late-winter or early-spring of 2023.
 Funding is provided through periodic reimbursements to cover incurred and paid project costs.
 Projects can last for up to three years; repayment begins one year after project is complete.

-Types of Projects: Capital and technology adoption or adaption of innovative technologies and processes, expanding management capacity, commercializing/producing new products or processes, and researching/developing export markets.
+Types of Projects: Capital and technology adoption or adaptation of innovative technologies and processes, expanding management capacity, commercializing/producing new products or processes, and researching/developing export markets.

 Government Funding for Western Canadian Businesses

 The Western Canada and Manitoba small business grants and loans listed on this blog may offer support for your organization’s upcoming projects.
-To discuss your eligibility and receive application assistance during the process, please contact Mentor Works.
+To discuss your eligibility and receive application assistance during the process, please contact Mentor Works, a Ryan Company.